uberFoo/uberFoo.github.io/_posts/2023-01-15-sarzak-lives.md

 We manage this by ascribing consistent semantic meaning to the model components, and how those components are assembled.
 The meaning comes from [Sally & Stephen](https://en.wikipedia.org/wiki/Shlaer–Mellor_method), and whatever changes I've made in the interim.

 Rather than getting into any specifics, suffice to say that if you build a model correctly you will get correct code.
 If you don't build it correctly, as it stands now, the compiler will do weird things.
-In the future, I think I can build a tool that tells you when you've made a modeling mistake.
+In the future, I think I can build a tool that tells you when you've made a modeling mistake.🤔

 ## Domain Generation